tonk-labs/dappicom/README.md

 cargo run
 ```

 Noir circuits should have tests being written for them.
-For thos that do have tests you can run them by [installing Noir](https://noir-lang.org/getting_started/nargo_installation) and then in the root folder for example ([/circuits/cpu](/circuits/cpu)) run:
+For those circuits that do have tests you can run them by [installing Noir](https://noir-lang.org/getting_started/nargo_installation) and then in the root folder for example ([/circuits/cpu](/circuits/cpu)) run:
 ```
 nargo test
 ```